yiyi1026/test/coding-test/README.md

 - run `npm run watch` in `api` folder
 - run `npm run start` in `front-end` folder
 - main page should be loaded at your default browser
+- click any line of user information can direct to the page to that user.